- Main Menu

 Kahn began his teaching career at Yale University in 1947, where he served as a professor and design critic at the Yale School of Architecture until 1957.
 During that time, he was also resident architect at the American Academy in Rome and traveled throughout Italy, Greece, and Egypt, recording abandoned ruins and historic architecture in sketches and drawings.
 The experience significantly influenced the idiosyncratic style for which Kahn would become known, his singular philosophy of architecture affected by his emotional response to the way light engaged with the ancient, monumental forms.
 Following his tenure at Yale, Kahn returned to Philadelphia to teach at the University of Pennsylvania.
 He was appointed Paul Philippe Cret Professor of Architecture, a position named in tribute to his mentor, which he held until his death in 1974.

 From the mid-1950s onward‚ Kahn’s reputation and distinctive style were firmly established.
 His architecture was notable for its simple geometric forms and complex play between natural light and materials.
-Kahn’s first significant commission was the Yale University Art Gallery; completed in 1953, it was the first modernist structure at Yale and the first museum to incorporate retail shops into its design.
-The building was constructed of masonry, concrete, glass, and steel, and featured innovative engineering such as the tetrahedral ceiling and cylindrical staircase.
+Kahn’s first significant commission was the Yale University Art Gallery; completed in 1953.
+The building was constructed of masonry, concrete, glass, and steel, and it featured innovative engineering such as the tetrahedral ceiling and cylindrical staircase.

 Across the street from the Yale University Art Gallery stands Kahn’s final building, the Yale Center for British Art, which was completed after his death and opened to the public in 1977.
 The Center’s geometric plan, intimate spaces, and skylit galleries provide a simple yet dignified environment for viewing works of art.
+It was also the first museum in the United States to incorporate retail shops in its design.
 While the exterior of matte steel and reflective glass confer a monumental presence in downtown New Haven, the Center’s galleries are comprised of a restrained palette of travertine, marble, white oak, and Belgian linen.

 The later years of Kahn’s career were distinguished by honors and awards, as well as important national and international commissions.
 He was elected a Fellow of the American Institute of Architects (AIA) in 1953.
 In 1964, he was made a member of the National Institute of Arts and Letters, and in 1968 made a member of the American Academy of Arts and Sciences.
 Kahn was awarded the AIA Gold Medal, the highest award bestowed by the association in 1971, as well as the Royal Gold Medal by the Royal Institute of British Architects (RIBA) in 1972.